Thymus serpyllum: Distribution and habitat

 Wild thyme is native to the Palearctic realm of Europe and Asia.
 It is a plant of thin soils and can be found growing on sandy-soiled heaths, rocky outcrops, hills, banks, roadsides and riverside sand banks.

+Ecology

 Wild thyme is one of the plants on which both the common blue butterfly and large blue butterfly larvae feed and it is also attractive to bees.